grey-elf/dm/docs/vr/2-kron-hills.md

 ##### Camprats

-The camprat is a notorious vermin that inhabits the hills of the Flanaess. and the Kron Hills are no exception.
+The camprat is a notorious vermin that inhabits the hills of the Flanaess, and the Kron Hills are no exception.
 Legends tell of a gnomish king who once dedicated a decade of his reign to ridding the Kron Hills of the creatures, to no avail.
-Camprats are rodents, exhibiting behavior similar in many ways to rats, but with an appearance more resembling a small gopher.
+Camprats are rodents, exhibiting behavior in many ways similar to normal rats, but with an appearance more resembling a small gopher.

-Camprats are timid and pose little threat to adventurers, often preferring to flee rather than fight, unless cornered.
+Camprats are timid and pose little threat to adventurers, often preferring to flee rather than fight unless cornered.
 The main difficulty camprats pose are simply as a nuisance.
 Active at night, relying only on scavenging to feed, and willing to go to any length to steal food, the camprat's tenacity, agility, and incredibly sharp teeth make sleeping travelers' supplies a common, and aggravating, target.

 An individual camprat has the statistics of a **rat**.
 A swarm of camprats have the statistics of a **swarm of rats**.